picojs/picounit/README.md

 #### PUNIT_ASSERT(expr)

-Asserts that the given expression evaluates to `true` (non-zero).
-If the expression evalutes to `false` (zero), execution of the current test aborts and an error message is displayed.
+Asserts that the given expression evaluates to `true`.
+If the expression evalutes to `false`, execution of the current test aborts and an error message is displayed.

 - `expr` - The expression to evaluate